Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Beyond High Fidelity: A Multidimensional Evaluation Framework for Utility and Semantics

 \section{Beyond High Fidelity: A Multidimensional Evaluation Framework for Utility and Semantics}

 As noted by Zhang \textit{et al.}, evaluating the ``correctness'' of a DT is pivotal to determining its practical utility \cite{ZHANG2021151}.
-Accordingly, they establish a set of qualitative metrics for DTs, encompassing credibility/fidelity, complexity, standardization, and maturity.
-Although GOST represents a novel paradigm distinct from conventional DTs, its evaluation remains equally critical, particularly when applied within the SAGSIN architecture.
-Consequently, establishing a scientific and systematic framework to assess the performance and effectiveness of GOST has become a crucial and imperative task.

-The core value of GOST has shifted from ``precise replication'' to ``intelligent cognition and efficient decision-making,'' which inevitably necessitates the establishment of a new, adapted evaluation paradigm.
-This section proposes a GOST evaluation framework, as depicted in Fig. \ref{evaluation_GOST}, that comprehensively examines GOST across five dimensions and contrasts its evaluation methodology with that of conventional DT.
+Similarly, this section proposes a GOST evaluation framework, as depicted in Fig. \ref{evaluation_GOST}, that comprehensively examines GOST across five dimensions and contrasts its evaluation methodology with that of conventional DT.